All Episodes

 But what he's been doing is carefully saying, I can't go back toward Hillary.

-That's not within my four square, which is the reason that if Jeff Sessions would do what Jeff Sessions should do, and any good attorney general would do is appoint a separate prosecutor to go that way.
+That's not within my four square, which is the reason that if Jeff Sessions would do what Jeff Sessions should do and any good Attorney General would do is appoint a separate prosecutor to go that way.

 Well, why won't he do it?

-Look, I sometimes when you see someone freeze like the deer in the headlights of an oncoming car, you can't explain why somebody would do something.
+Look, sometimes when you see someone freeze like the deer in the headlights of an oncoming car, you can't explain why somebody would do something.

-I have been so disappointed that the attorney general has neither called foul with the investigation he's seen, nor insisted on the other investigation.
+I have been so disappointed that the Attorney General has neither called foul with the investigation he's seen nor insisted on the other investigation.

 Well, it seems like it's heading hopefully in that direction.